 Try typing puppy at the interactions window prompt (›››).
 Are there any terms in the error message that are unfamiliar to you?

 CPO (and indeed many programming tools) use the phrase “unbound identifier” when an expression contains a name that has not been associated with (or bound to) a value.

-At this point, we have seen words being used in two ways in programming: (1) as data within strings and (2) as names for values.
+At this point, we have seen words being used in two ways in programming: (1) as data within strings and (2) as names for values (also called identifiers).
 These are two very different uses, so it is worth reviewing them.